Menu

 Trichomonas is easily cured using physician-prescribed antibiotics.
 A single dose of tinidazole or metronidazole can cure your infection, but your sexual partner must also be treated with antibiotics if infected to avoid transferring the disease back to you.

-Yes, with Proper Treatment.
+Yes, with the Right Treatment.
 (CDC)

 Conclusion